Including suggestions for use in hilly Sheffield

 14. How do I keep it secure?

-I’m a big fan of the modern incarnation of the Frame or ‘nurses lock’ – the frame mounted lock that basically puts a bar through the wheel.
-These are standard on some models, and can be retrofitted if not.
-Choose one that has a plug in chain option and get a chain to suit – quick, flexible and convenient for every shop stop and a good start for longer stops, and given my cargo style bike and customary pannier contents weigh in at about 30kg it would be difficult to waltz off with if one wheel is locked.
+I’m a big fan of the modern incarnation of the Frame or ‘nurses’ lock – the frame mounted lock that basically locks a bar through the wheel.
+These are standard on some models, can be easily retrofitted to frames with the relevant drillings, or mounted to frames without drillings using an adaptor kit.
+Choose one that has a plug in chain option and get a chain to suit – quick, flexible and convenient for every shop stop and a good start for longer stops, and given my cargo style bike and habitual pannier contents weigh in at about 30kg it would be difficult to waltz off with if one wheel is locked.

-Note – Choose a model like the which has wide enough jaws for the wider tyres on e-bikes, especially if it has ‘balloon’ tyres that tend to be around 60mm wide, eg Abus SHIELD-5650L If in doubt get a bike shop to fit one.
+Note – Choose a model which has wide enough jaws for the wider tyres on some e-bikes, especially if it has wider ‘balloon’ type tyres that tend to be around 60mm wide, e.g. the axa block xxl and the specific (nice long) plug in plug-in-chain chain that fits it.

 If im leaving it in a ‘dodgy’ area or for a length of time I might also take a minimum 10mm thick link chain/padlock combo, something like the: Oxford-Chain10

-So basically enough to make a thief look for an easier option!
+So 2 or even 3 locks – basically enough to make a thief look for an easier option

-The good news is that being an e-bike, all this weight is not an issue, and certainly for say locking up in an outbuilding so you could even go for a motorbike type like the MAMMOTH-1-2M-SQUARE-CHAIN-LOCK
+The good news is that being an e-bike, all this weight is not an issue, and certainly for say locking up in an outbuilding (or having a regular locking spot you can leave a lock at) you could even go for a motorbike type like the MAMMOTH-1-2M-SQUARE-CHAIN-LOCK – again at its most effective when the lock is kept well away from the ground so it is hard to attack with a hammer (wind chain round bike/object to soak up any loose.)

 As you can see these days you can buy a couple of really good locks for around £100 or less, but all locks can be cut with a portable angle grinder, and I reckon the nurses lock adds a good degree of awkwardness in that case.